Does the Summer Work Travel International Exchange Program Work?

 - 61 Percent of SWT participants reported higher regard for American companies.

-- The SWT program helps US businesses meet seasonal labor shortages in areas and times where American workers are not available.
+- The SWT program helped US businesses meet seasonal labor shortages in areas and times where American workers are not available.
 The analysis concludes that SWT participants do not displace local workers.

 To access a copy of the full report go to: https://www.eurekafacts.com/SWTimpact